Methods of arbitrary optimal order with tetrahedral finite-element meshes forming polyhedral approximations of curved domains: Error estimates

 \end{corollary}

 \prov Estimate \eqref{estimatePk} trivially results from \eqref{fourthbound} if we add and subtract $u^{'}$ inside the norm on the left hand side and apply the triangle inequality. \QED \\

 Akin to Theorem \ref{theorem1bis}, it is possible to establish error estimates in the $L^2$-norm in the case of a non-convex $\Omega$, by requiring some more regularity from the solution $u$ of \eqref{Poisson}.
 However, unless the assumptions of Theorem \ref{convergence} hold, optimality is not attained for $k>2$.
 This is because of the absence of $u$ from the nonempty domain $\Delta^{'}_h : = \Omega_h \setminus \Omega$, whose volume is an invariant $O(h^2)$ whatever $k$.
 Roughly speaking, integrals in $\Delta^{'}_h$ of expressions in terms of the approximate solution $u_h$ dominate the error, in such a way that those terms cannot be reduced to less than an $O(h^{7/2})$, even under additional regularity assumptions. \\ Most steps in the proof of the following result rely on arguments essentially identical to those already exploited to prove Theorem \ref{theorem1bis}.
 Therefore we will focus on aspects specific to the non-convex case. \\ The proof of error estimates in the $L^2$-norm is rather long.
 Thus for the sake of brevity, and without loss of essential results we confine ourselves here again to the case of homogeneous boundary conditions.
-In addition to this, in order to avoid technicalities even more intricate than those already involved in the proofs of our $L^2$-error estimates, we shall make a simplifying assumption on the mesh specified in the theorem that follows.
-However we observe that besides being reasonable, such an assumption is by no means essential for the underlying result to hold.\\ Furthermore, although this is by no means mandatory, the proof of the following theorem is significantly simplified if we assume that $u^{'} \in H^{3+r}(\Omega^{'})$. \begin{theorem} Let $k=2$ and $g \equiv 0$.
-Assume that the mesh is such that every pair of elements in ${\mathcal R}_h$ has no common face.
-Further assume that $u \in H^{3+r}(\Omega)$ for $r=1/2+\epsilon$, $\epsilon>0 $ being arbitrarily small and consider the extension $u^{'}$ of $u$ to $\Omega^{'}$ in $H^{3}(\Omega^{'})$ constructed in accordance to Stein et al. \cite{Stein}.
-Then provided $h$ is sufficiently small the following error estimate holds:
+In addition to this, in order to avoid technicalities even more intricate than those already involved in the proofs of our $L^2$-error estimates, we shall make the additional assumption on the mesh specified in the theorem that follows.
+However we observe that besides being reasonable, such an assumption is by no means essential for the underlying result to hold.\\ Furthermore, although this is by no means mandatory, the proof of the following theorem is significantly simplified if we assume that $u^{'} \in H^{3+r}(\Omega^{'})$.